Boronia, Victoria: Sport and leisure

 Amenities include a 24-hour gymnasium and Knox Leisureworks, a swimming pool and exercise centre managed by Belgravia Leisure.

 The suburb has an Australian Rules football team, the Boronia Hawks, competing in the Eastern Football League.
 The club is based at Tormore Reserve, which is a cricket ground in the summer months as the home ground of the Boronia Cricket Club.

 Other activities include the Boronia Bowls Club, health and fitness centres, netball clubs, an internet cafe, swimming schools/clubs, martial arts schools, a pool club, rehabilitation clinics, bike paths and numerous small parks and playgrounds, Boronia Weightlifting Club and calisthenics schools.
 Knox Basketball Stadium, which was built in 1975 and slated for decommissioning in 2017, is located in Boronia and is home to Knox Basketball Incorporated.
 There is also a library and a radio-control car club and raceway in the basketball stadium precinct.
 A new Dance and Cheerleading school was opened in February 2008.

 Boronia Soccer Club is based in the neighbouring suburb of Ferntree Gully.
 It has teams from U12 - U18.
-It also has a junior’s program, which anyone from the age of 6-18 can attend.
+It also has a junior program, which anyone from the age of 6-18 can attend.

 The Eastern Raptors play rugby league in NRL Victoria.